100 relay teams will be accepted for the April 28, 2024 race.

 Relay teams consist of four team members in the categories listed below.
 The relay is not designed for individual runners wanting to run the marathon.
-Minimum age for participation is 10 years.
-Team categories include Open Male, Open Female, Open Mixed, Masters Male, Masters Female, Masters Mixed and Corporate.
+Minimum age for participation is 16 years.
+Team categories include Open Male, Open Female, Open Mixed, Masters Mixed and Corporate.
 Mixed and Corporate teams require a minimum of one male or one female.
-For Masters teams, all members must be age 40 or over.
+For Masters Mixed teams, all members must be age 40 or over.
 Only complete teams of four are eligible for awards.

 TRANSPORTATION and EXCHANGE ZONE LOGISTICS